chrisreddy1/NIST-Assessment/README.md

 <details close>
 <summary> <h3> Oscorp's Current status report (Click here)</h3> </summary>

-**Current Oscorp cybersecurity team:**
+**Current Oscorp Cybersecurity Team:**
-- Cyber security analyst: generalist, responds to cyber incidents as they come.
+- Cybersecurity analyst: generalist, responds to cyber incidents as they come.
 Reports to Oscorp’s IT manager.
 - Network engineer: manages the firewalls.
 Reports to the Network Team Leader.
-- Cyber Security Consultant: your new role at Oscorp.
+- Cybersecurity Consultant: your new role at Oscorp.
 You will initially report to the IT manager.

-**Oscorp Current Cyber Security Controls:**
+**Oscorp Current Cybersecurity Controls:**
 - Organizational governance:
   - CEO has a clear business strategy for the business.
 However, roles and responsibilities for cybersecurity haven’t been defined.
 They’re assigned to